 The practice had quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, radiographs and infection prevention and control.
 They had clear records of the results of these audits and the resulting action plans and improvements.

-The registered manager showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
-The whole staff team had annual appraisals.
-They discussed learning needs, general wellbeing and aims for future professional development.
-We saw evidence of completed appraisals in the staff folders.
+The practice manager and practice director we spoke with showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.